stliakis/rekky/README.md

 - Uses Elasticsearch for collaborative filtering recommendations
 - [TODO] Automatically mixes collaborative with similarity recommendations when collaborative data are not enough to provide good recommendations

+**Why OpenAI embeddings API?**

+By letting OpenAI calculate the embeddings vectors we can match items that mean similar things, for example if you have an item that has `{”title”: “detached home”}` as properties, the relative items will also match items that for example have properties like `{”title”: “isolated house”}` cause detached is synonym to isolated and home synonym to house.

 ## Running locally

 1. Copy the .env.example to .env and add your OpenAI api key